lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 ## Part IV — What's for Dinner?
 AI as a Cooking and Meal Planning Assistant

-So far in this class, you have used AI to work with text — writing emails, summarizing documents, searching for services.
-But modern AI can do something even more remarkable: it can *see*.
-In this activity, you will show an AI a photo of ingredients — from your phone or your screen — and have a live conversation with it about what to cook.
+So far in this class, you have used AI to work with text, including writing emails, summarizing documents, searching for services.
+But modern AI can do something even more remarkable: it can *see and speak*.
+In this activity, you will show an AI a photo of ingredients, from your phone or your screen, and have a live conversation with it about what to cook.

 This is a great introduction to **multimodal AI**: AI that can work with more than just text, including images, voice, and live video.